KambezJ/Mapping-Live-Attacks_Azure-Sentinel-SIEM/README.md

 <h1>Using a SIEM tool to map live cyber attacks</h1>

 <h2>Description</h2>
-In this lab we will be mapping live cyber attacks using Microsoft Sentinel SIEM tool by creating a VM honeypot, exposing it to the internet, and importing RDP failure logs into Microsoft's Log Analytics Workspace.
-The Powershell script in this repository is responsible for parsing out Windows Event Log information for failed RDP attacks and using a third-party API to collect geographic information about the attackers' location.
+In this lab we will map live cyber attacks using the Microsoft Sentinel SIEM tool by creating a VM honeypot, exposing it to the internet, and importing RDP failure logs into Microsoft's Log Analytics Workspace.
+The Powershell script in this repository parses out Windows Event Log information for failed RDP attacks and uses a third-party API to collect geographic information about the attackers' location.
 This consists of setting up Microsoft Sentinel (SIEM) and connecting it to a live virtual machine acting as a honeypot.
-We will observe live attacks (RDP Brute Force) from all around the world and use a custom PowerShell script to look up the attackers' Geolocation data and plot them on a Microsoft Sentinel (SIEM) Map.
+We will observe live attacks (RDP Brute Force) coming in from around the world and use a custom PowerShell script to look up the attackers' Geolocation data and plot them on a Microsoft Sentinel (SIEM) Map.

 <h2>Languages and Utilities Used</h2>